Hanoi Old Quarter, or Hanoi 36 streets, is a familiar name referred to the old town with historical memories of this capital city.

-Hanoi Old Quarter is an urban area formed from the Ly – Tran dynasty and located from the east of Thang Long Royal Citadel to the Red River.
-This urban area focused on small-scale industrial and commercial activities.
+Hanoi Old Quarter is an urban area formed from the Ly – Tran dynasty and located east of Thang Long Royal Citadel to the Red River.
+This downtown area focused on small-scale industrial and commercial activities.

-In this old town, each street had different characteristics as craftsmen from the villages around Thang Long gathered here accordingly to the profession.
-The main products of each street became street names with the word “Hang” at the top.
-From there, Hang Trong, Hang Buom, Hang ga, etc. were born.
+The main products of each street became street names with the word Hàng at the beginning.
+From there, Hang Trong, Hang Buom, Hang ga, etc., were born.

-Throughout the history, the old town of Hanoi still stands and remains as the bustling commodity market and as one of the busiest places in the capital.
-The society develops and changes, and the old town also gradually transformed, but the streets here still retain its inherent cultural values.
+Throughout history, the old town of Hanoi still stands and remains as the bustling commodity market and as one of the busiest places in the capital.

-For example, Hang Khoai does not sell potatoes anymore and selling plates instead.
-Hang Duong becomes famous for Ô Mai (salt/ sugared dry apricot), and Hang Ga is known for printing wedding cards.
+For example, Hang Khoai does not sell potatoes anymore and sells plates instead.
+Hang Duong became famous for Ô Mai (salt/ sugared dry apricot), and Hang Ga is known for printing wedding cards.

 Houses in Hanoi Old Quarter

-Ancient signs are still present through the old houses of Hanoi with the roof tile roofs covered in moss.
-There are many generations of Hanoian living in these houses, preserving lifestyles and cultures of Hanoi.
+Old signs are still present through the old houses of Hanoi, with the tile roofs covered in moss.
+There are many generations of Hanoian living in these houses, preserving the lifestyles and cultures of Hanoi.

 Where is Hanoi Old Quarter?

-The northern part of Hanoi Old Quarter is Hang Dau street, the west is Phung Hung street, the south street is Hang Bong, Hang Gai, Cau Go street and Hang Thung street, the east is Tran Quang Khai street and Tran Nhat Duat street.
+The northern part of Hanoi Old Quarter is Hang Dau street, and the west is Phung Hung street, the south road is Hang Bong, Hang Gai, Cau Go street, and Hang Thung street, the east is Tran Quang Khai street and Tran Nhat Duat street.